 A literature search is considered an organized search to find key literature on a topic.
 To complete a thorough literature search, a literature review involves critical analysis and the integration of information from several sources, as well as consideration of any gaps in the literature and the possibilities of future research.
 The initial steps are necessary for the planning of the literature search and review protocol.

-- Technical documentation and clinical evaluation form the basis of the assessment for medical device conformity.
+- Technical documentation and clinical evaluation form the basis of the assessment of medical device conformity.

-- A clinical evaluation is mandatory for medical devices of all risk classes.
+- A clinical evaluation is mandatory for medical devices in all risk classes.

 - Clinical evaluation is a process where all significant clinical data concerning a medical device is gathered and subsequently evaluated.

-- The Clinical Evaluation Report (CER) serves as a product and analyses whether there is sufficient evidence to demonstrate product safety and efficacy.
+- The Clinical Evaluation Report (CER) serves as a product and analyzes whether there is sufficient evidence to demonstrate product safety and efficacy.

 - How to undertake a successful literature search